mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 | [GetElementOrThrow()](#xmlelement-getelementorthrow) | Gets the XmlElement that is being converted.
 If the element is null, throws an InvalidOperationException.
 | [GetElementText()](#string-getelementtext) | Gets the text of the current XmlElement.
 | [GetElementText](#string-getelementtextxmlelement-element)([XmlElement](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmlelement?view=net-8.0)) | Gets the text of the specified XmlElement.
+| [GetFirstElement()](#void-getfirstelement) | Gets the first child element of the parent node that matches the specified element name and namespace.
+The element is stored in the Element property of this class.
 | [GetParentOrThrow()](#xmlnode-getparentorthrow) | Gets the parent XmlNode of the current XmlElement.
 If the parent is null, throws an InvalidOperationException.
 | [GetXsdBool](#string-getxsdboolbool-value)([Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)) | Converts a boolean value to its equivalent string representation in XSD format.
+| [GetXsdBooleanAttribute](#bool-getxsdbooleanattributestring-name-bool-defaultvalue)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)) | Gets the value of the attribute with the specified name from the current XmlElement and converts it to a boolean.
+If the attribute does not exist, returns the specified default value.
+| [HasAttribute](#bool-hasattributestring-name)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Determines whether the current XmlElement has an attribute with the specified name.
+| [SetAttribute](#void-setattributestring-name-object-val)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Object](https://docs.microsoft.com/en-us/dotnet/api/system.object)) | Sets the value of the attribute with the specified name in the current XmlElement.
+| [SetElementName](#void-setelementnameischemaelementname-name)([ISchemaElementName](/reference/datagate/datagate-common/i-schema-element-name.html)) | Sets the name of the current XmlElement to the specified value.
 | [SetElementText](#void-setelementtextstring-text)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Sets the text of the current XmlElement to the specified value.

 ### XmlElement CreateElement([bool addXmlnsAttr](https://docs.microsoft.com/en-us/dotnet/api/system.boolean))